Stress in the Workplace: The Availability of Workers' Compensation Benefits

 Compensability for occupational diseases has become commonplace in most, if not all, jurisdictions throughout the country; however, the majority of claims filed allege physical rather than mental disability.
-The California Workers' Compensation Institute recently published their study of mental stress claims which indicated an increase of 430 percent in the number of claims filed from 1980 to 1986.
+The California Workers' Compensation Institute recently published its study of mental stress claims, indicating an increase of 430 percent in the number of claims filed from 1980 to 1986.

 The main causes for these claims include job pressures, harassment, and job termination.
 Other types of discrimination and stressors account for a small percentage of the claims filed.

-Mental disease has been a challenge to the workers' compensation system since its inception.
-The complexity of the causal relationship of psychological, emotional, and nervous disorders to a work environment and the subjective analysis of various mental disorders have been a challenge to the objective standards of the workers' compensation system, the underlying basis of which is to provide benefits to disabled workers through social remedial legislation.
+Mental disease has been challenging the workers' compensation system since its inception.
+The complexity of the causal relationship of psychological, emotional, and nervous disorders to a work environment and the subjective analysis of various mental disorders have been a challenge to the objective standards of the workers' compensation system, the underlying basis of which is to provide benefits to disabled workers through remedial social legislation.

 Mental stress claims are generally divided into 3 classifications: